rai-soares/personal-website/README.md

 # Site pessoal
 ![Site pessoal](/assets/img/site-pessoal.png)

-### Descrição:
+### Description:
-Esse projeto foi desenvolvido para apresentar um pouco do meu portifólio de projetos.
+This project was developed to present a little of my portfolio of projects.

-### Tecnologias:
+### Technologies:
-As tecnologias utilizadas foram: HTML, CSS, JavaSript, React.JS, Gatsby.
+The technologies used were: HTML, CSS, JavaSript, React.JS, Gatsby.

-### Resultados:
+### Results:
-Esse site está com nota máxima em todos os pontos do PageInsights.
+This site is rated highest on all points on PageInsights.